SAMHSA supports programs that address homelessness and increase access to permanent housing for people with mental and/or substance use disorders.

 - Doubled up—staying with friends or family temporarily

-People with mental and/or substance use disorders can be precariously housed and particularly vulnerable for homelessness.
-In January 2014, one in five people experiencing homelessness had a serious mental illness, and a similar percentage had a chronic substance use disorder.
+People with mental and/or substance use disorders can be particularly vulnerable to becoming homeless or being precariously housed.
+According to HUD’s 2016 Annual Homelessness Assessment Report, of those who experience homelessness, approximately 202,297 people have a severe mental illness or a chronic substance use disorder.
+In January 2016, one in five people experiencing homelessness had a serious mental illness, and a similar percentage had a chronic substance use disorder.
 However, efforts to combat homelessness are having an impact, particularly among veterans and people experiencing chronic homelessness.

 SAMHSA works closely with the U.S. Interagency Council on Homelessness (USICH).
-Its mission is to coordinate the federal response to homelessness and to create a national partnership at every level of government and with the private sector to reduce and end homelessness in the nation while maximizing the effectiveness of the federal government in contributing to the end of homelessness.
+Its mission is to coordinate the federal response to homelessness, creating a national partnership at every level of government and with the private sector to reduce and end homelessness in the nation while maximizing the effectiveness of the federal government in ending homelessness.
 In June 2010, USICH published Opening Doors, the federal strategic plan to prevent and end homelessness.
-This plan outlines four goals:
+Amended in 2012 and 2015 to reflect the latest data, this plan establishes four goals:

-- Finish the job of ending chronic homelessness in five years
+- Finish the job of ending chronic homelessness in 2017

-- Prevent and end homelessness for families, youth, and children in 10 years
+- Prevent and end homelessness for families with children and youth in 2020

 - Set a path to ending all types of homelessness

-USICH developed this strategic plan as a blueprint to aid in the coordination of the 19 federal members of USICH, and also for state and local partners to end homelessness.
+USICH developed this strategic plan as a blueprint for coordinating the 19 federal members of USICH and for state and local partners to end homelessness.
 Opening Doors calls for Department of Health and Human Service (HHS) agencies to collaborate and review how SAMHSA, Medicaid, and Temporary Assistance to Needy Families (TANF) programs can be coordinated with housing resources to prevent and end homelessness.
 For SAMHSA, this means improving coordination and targeting of existing SAMHSA homelessness and recovery resources.

-A person is considered to be experiencing chronic homelessness when he or she spends more than a year in a state of homelessness or has experienced a minimum of four episodes of homelessness over a three-year period.
-Of the 578,000 people experiencing homelessness on a single night of 2014, approximately 99,000 were considered to be experiencing chronic homelessness.
-Although chronic homelessness represents a small portion of the overall homeless population and the number of people experiencing chronic homelessness is decreasing across the United States, this population consumes more than half of services.
+A person is considered to be experiencing chronic homelessness when he or she has a disability and has been continuously homeless for 1 year or more or has experienced at least four episodes of homelessness in the last 3 years where the combined length of time homeless in those occasions is at least 12 months..
+Of the 549,928 people experiencing homelessness on a single night of 2016, approximately 86,492 had chronic patterns of homelessness.
+Although chronic homelessness represents a small percentage (16%) of the overall homeless population and the number of people experiencing chronic homelessness is decreasing across the United States, this population consumes more than half of services.

 According to the Office of National Drug Control Policy, approximately 30% of people experiencing chronic homelessness have a serious mental illness, and around two-thirds have a primary substance use disorder or other chronic health condition.
 These health problems may create difficulties in accessing and maintaining stable, affordable, and appropriate housing.

-SAMHSA’s goal is to increase access to permanent housing for individuals with mental and/or substance use disorders and their families.
+SAMHSA seeks to support states and communities in delivering evidence-based mental and/or substance use disorders treatment and recovery supports and increase access to permanent housing.
 Learn more about SAMHSA’s involvement to help end homelessness:

 - Poverty and Housing